 How to Make French Apple Cake

-Step-by-step photos of mixing together the batter for French apple cake.
+Step by step photos of mixing together the cake batter for French apple cake.

-• Create Custard Layer Batter: Add egg yolks to the remaining batter in the large bowl, then gently fold in the apples (#7).
-Transfer to the prepared pan and smooth into an even layer (#8).
+Step #3: Make the Custard Layer Batter – Add egg yolks to the remaining 1 cup of batter in the small bowl, whisk to combine, then gently stir in the apples.
+Transfer to the prepared pan and smooth into an even layer.

-• Create Cake Layer Batter: Whisk the remaining flour into the remaining batter in the small bowl, then spread in an even layer over the batter in the pan (#9-10).
-Sprinkle with the remaining granulated sugar.
+Step #4: Cake Layer Two – Whisk the remaining 2 tablespoons of flour into the remaining batter in the large bowl.
+Pour into the pan over the apple layers and gently spread to the edges.
+Sprinkle the surface with the remaining granulated sugar.

 How to Serve It